-Chase Ink Bonus Categories: How They Work
+Chase Ink Business Card Bonus Categories: How They Work

-Chase Ink Bonus Categories: How They Work
+Chase Ink Business Card Bonus Categories: How They Work

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!
+The offer for the Chase Sapphire Preferred® Card has expired.
+Learn more about the current offers here.

 Link: Apply now for the Ink Business Preferred® Credit Card, Ink Business Cash® Credit Card, or Ink Business Unlimited® Credit Card

-While there are lots of great business credit cards, Chase has what I’d consider to be the best portfolio of business credit cards, with the Ink Business lineup.
+While there are lots of great business credit cards, Chase has what I’d consider to be the best portfolio of business credit cards, with the Ink Business credit card lineup.
 These offer everything I look for in cards — great welcome bonuses, big spending category bonuses, and useful perks.

 One of my favorite things about Chase Ink cards is how they can supercharge your ability to earn Chase Ultimate Rewards points, so in this post I wanted to look more closely at how the bonus categories on these cards work.

-Chase Ink Business cards have big bonuses
+Why Chase Ink Business cards are worth it

 Chase Ink Business card bonus categories